NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 The box plot and QQ plot are displayed side-by-side in the same visualization.
 This visualization supports these features:

-* View standard summary statistics for the clinical field's data across the cohort as both a box plot visualization and a . data table format:
+* View standard summary statistics for the clinical field's data across the cohort as both a box plot visualization and a data table:
   * Minimum
   * Maximum
   * Mean